The Mitchell Scholarship

-Each summer after the selection of our Mitchell Scholars, the Mitchell Institute hosts a Welcome Brunch for the scholarship recipients and their guests.
-It is a very exciting opportunity for the new Scholars to meet our staff, Board members, and other Scholars.
+Each summer after the selection of our Mitchell Scholars, the Mitchell Institute hosts a Welcome Brunch for the newly-named scholarship recipients and their guests.
+It is an exciting opportunity for these Scholars to meet our staff, Board members, and other Scholars.
 In addition to hearing Senator Mitchell speak to them all directly, each Scholar has a photograph taken with Senator Mitchell.
 The Brunch also provides the Scholars and their guests with a glimpse of the various programs and resources available to them through the Mitchell Institute.
 The celebration occurs in August, not long before the students embark on their first semester of college.

-A signature program of the Institute, our Fellowship Awards offer support to qualified Scholars and Alumni in their pursuit of internships, service learning, and experiences that offer ongoing personal and professional development.
+A signature program of the Institute, our Fellowship Awards offer support to qualified Scholars and Alumni in their pursuit of internships, service learning, and study abroad experiences that offer ongoing personal and professional development.
 These funds empower Scholars to pursue enriching opportunities regardless of financial factors.
 Annually, we award approximately 50 Fellowship Awards ranging from $500 to $1,500 to Scholars and Alumni.
-To see what opportunities our Scholars are pursuing, see the Fellowship Awards Database.
+To see what opportunities our Scholars have pursued, see the Fellowship Awards Database.
 The Fellowship Award application periods are October 1 to November 1, as well as March 1 to April 1 annually.